youssoufplea9-golden/Weather-History-Collector/README.md

 ## 📂 Project Structure

-[cite_start]The code is organized logically to separate different responsibilities[cite: 1]:
+The code is organized logically to separate different responsibilities:

 ```text
 weather_history_collector/